Knowing what foods are best for your African Pygmy pet hedgehog and which can cause harm is essential.

 To start with the basics, they are primarily insectivores.

-In the wild, their diet is mainly composed of insects, however they will eat pretty much any food they can find appealing.
+In the wild, their diet is mainly composed of insects; however, they will eat pretty much any food they find appealing.

 Luckily, domesticated hedgehogs do not necessarily require insects as part of their diet, although they will love you more if you provide them as a treat!.